Available with Spatial Analyst license.

 - Segmentation and Classification:

-Classify Raster, Compute Segment Attributes, Inspect Training Samples, Linear Spectral Unmixing, Remove Raster Segment Tiling Artifacts, Segment Mean Shift, Train ISO Cluster Classifier, Train Support Vector Machine Classifier
+Classify Raster, Compute Segment Attributes, Export Training Data For Deep Learning, Inspect Training Samples, Linear Spectral Unmixing, Remove Raster Segment Tiling Artifacts, Segment Mean Shift, Train ISO Cluster Classifier, Train Support Vector Machine Classifier

 Zonal Statistics, Zonal Statistics as Table